 STC has no requirement that providers retain these documents.
 However, providers may wish to forward written skills test materials to the training manager of a participating agency.
-Distributing original job knowledge test materials will compromise test security and is not permitted.
+Distributing original MCT materials will compromise test security and is not permitted.

 Providers may wish to keep the original test documents in case of any litigation that pertains to core training.